How to Make a Dangerous Drug Even More Deadly: Common Contaminants in Heroin

 Heroin is not just a drug for street people.
 The insidious siren call can still be heard after many years of sobriety.
 Many well-known people with plenty of money to acquire any drug have fallen victim to it.
 Phillip Seymour Hoffman, was a dedicated family man, Oscar-winning actor and former heroin addict who had been sober for over 20 years when he was found dead of an overdose of heroin mixed with several other drugs in 2014.

-Mixing other drugs with heroin has become commonplace.
+Mixing other drugs with heroin has become commonplace and is referred to as “cutting”.
 Fentanyl, an opioid pain reliever, is 100 times stronger than morphine.
 It has also been linked to many overdose deaths from home-made fentanyl that was added to heroin, sometimes without the knowledge of the user.
 In only one year, deaths from illegally made fentanyl increased by almost 50%.
 The CDC has reported that the number of heroin deaths is growing due to the combination with fentanyl.